allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
-    * Turn in work in a timely fashion.
+    * Turn in work in a timely fashion determined by the course instructor or the team.
+    * Set up smaller progression deadlines to ensure that the team is on schedule.
-    * Communicate with others when you're done with your part.
+    * Communicate with team members when assigned tasks are completed.
-    * Check if your work are free of errors.
+    * Work together to ensure that submitted work is free of errors.

 * Unacceptable Conduct (U):
   * Members shall not